 | 10 | SYSTRAN | Government/defense | Custom | 6.8/10 |

 DeepL consistently outperforms every other translation tool on accuracy, especially for European languages.
-It captures nuances that others miss — idioms, tone shifts, and context-dependent meanings.
-The 2026 version expanded to 30+ languages (closing the gap with Google) and added document-level translation that maintains formatting.
+It captures nuances that others miss β idioms, tone shifts, and context-dependent meanings.
+The 2026 version expanded to 30+ languages (closing the gap with [major companies]) and added document-level translation that maintains formatting.

 What we love: